nirupam23/Multi_Object_Tracking/README.md

 A camera-motion-compensated ByteTrack tracker that keeps identities stable while the drone pans, demonstrated on a real sequence where parked vehicles retain their IDs across the entire clip.

-An appearance-free, dependency-light design (no re-identification network, Hungarian assignment via SciPy rather than a compiled package) that runs on CPU and exports cleanly to ONNX and TensorRT for edge devices.
+An appearance-free, dependency-light design (no re-identification network, Hungarian assignment via SciPy rather than a compiled package) that runs on CPU and exports to ONNX, with a documented TensorRT path for edge devices.

 Explicit speed and precision controls (model size, input resolution, FP16, sliced inference, and detector frame-skip) with a built-in profiler that separates detector time from tracker time.